[Gemini × Google Sites] I Made a Web Page for Hands-on Materials with Gemini Even Though I Don't Know HTML!

 • Hands-on content:

-• Adding documents to NotebookLM sources
+• Adding documents to NotebookLM as sources

-• Creating notes using the Studio feature
+• Creating notes using the Studio function

 • Creating audio summaries and mind maps